 8 a.m.- 5 p.m.

-Second, the Grievance Committee cannot interfere with ongoing court proceedings.
+Second, the Professional Conduct Committee cannot interfere with ongoing court proceedings.
 The grievance process will not be used on behalf of one party in a lawsuit to put unfair pressure upon the other parties to that suit or upon the attorneys who are involved.
 The court system is the proper place for the resolution of civil or criminal disputes, and the injection of an attorney grievance into court proceedings is disruptive to the court system itself and may unfairly influence an attorney's representation of his client.